 The reason for giving subjects two sets of verbs was to see if there are any differences between set (a) and set (b).
-My own intuition as a native speaker suggested to me that set (b) with the reflexive clitic was more prone to change of state interpretations ('become N/ like N') or typical behaviour interpretations ('behave like N'), some of them leading to idiosyncratic/ metaphorical readings.
+My own intuition as a native speaker suggested to me that set (b) with the reflexive clitic was more prone to change of state interpretations ('become X/ like x') or typical behaviour interpretations ('behave like x'), some of them leading to idiosyncratic/ metaphorical readings.